 All establishments covered by Part 1904 must complete this Summary page, even if no injuries or illnesses occurred during the year.
-Remember to review the Log to verify that the entries are complete and accurate before completing this summary.
+Remember to review the Log to verify that the entries are complete

 Using the Log, count the individual entries you made for each category.
 Then write the totals below, making sure you've added the entries from every page of the log.
 If you had no cases write "0."